senti-iot/senti-docs/docs/doc1.md

 ---
 id: doc1
-title: Latin-ish
+title: Senti IoT-platform Docs
-sidebar_label: Example Page
+sidebar_label: Senti IoT Docs
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.